FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 #. **Added VPP performance tests**

-   - *MRR tests :* New MRR tests measure the packet forwarding rate under the maximum load offered by traffic generator over a set trial duration, regardless of packet loss.
+   - *MRR tests* - New MRR tests measure the packet forwarding rate under the maximum load offered by traffic generator over a set trial duration, regardless of packet loss.
 Maximum load for specified Ethernet frame size is set to the bi-directional link rate.
 MRR tests are used for continuous performance trending and for comparison between releases.

-   - *Service Chaining with SRv6 :* SRv6 (Segment Routing IPv6) proxy tests
+   - *Service Chaining with SRv6* - SRv6 (Segment Routing IPv6) proxy tests
      verifying performance of Endpoint to SR-unaware appliance via masquerading (End.AM), dynamic proxy (End.AD) or static proxy (End.AS) functions.

 #. **Presentation and Analytics Layer (PAL)**